niuers/Learning-From-Data-A-Short-Course/feature_engineering.md

 #### The Interval Level

-At the interval data level, we are working with numerical data that not only has ordering like at the ordinal level, but also has meaningful differences between values.
+* At the interval data level, we are working with numerical data that not only has ordering like at the ordinal level, but also has meaningful differences between values.
 This means that at the interval level, not only may we order and compare values, we may also add and subtract values.
+* Ratios of values have no meaning, because the value of zero is arbitrary. e.g. temperature in degrees Fahrenheit or degrees Celsius and time.

 1. Check number of unique values
 ```
 df['col'].nunique()
 ```

 2. Plot histogram, use sharex=True to put all x-axis in one scale
 ```
 df['col'].hist(by=df['val'], sharex=True, sharey=True, figsize=(10, 10), bins=20)
 ```

 3. Plot mean values
 ```
 df.groupby('val')['col'].mean().plot(kind='line')
 ```

 4. Scatter plot of two columns
 ```
 fig, ax = plt.subplots(figsize=(10,5))